 4 Benefits of Modern EHR Lab Integration

-Lab integration is a fairly common function for a decent sized electronic health record (EHR) software in this day and age.
+Lab integration is a fairly common function for a functional electronic health record (EHR) software in this day and age.

 Highly functional EHRs provide the following benefits to lab management:

 1) Review Process Made Easy

 Most EHR lab integrations allow you to perform the lab results review process directly in the platform.

 However, once lab results are generated in the platform, the degree to which different EHRs streamline the review process can vary greatly.

 The EHR should send the lab results to the provider that ordered it for review.
 If the results are normal, then the platform should allow the provider to easily mark it as reviewed and move along to other tasks.

 Effective EHRs set themselves apart by how they facilitate the necessary processes for abnormal results.

 For example, comprehensive lab integration tools allow users to graph and trend values for recurring labs to monitor patient progress.
 Visualizations of complicated lab results help both providers and patients track their treatment.

 In addition, an EHR should let users pass along results to make sure other parties view them if appropriate.
 This way, there is no time wasted for the user that is sending the results, and no necessary work for the receiver to acquire the results they must review.